 In fact, everything that makes the regular Pacifica so appealing can be found on the Pacifica Hybrid – with one exception – the second-row Stow ‘n Go seating, where seats can be stowed into the floor – is not available on the Pacifica Hybrid due to the hybrid’s massive battery pack.
 In a smart move, Chrysler opted to place the batteries below the second row floor (and give up the Stow ‘n Go option) rather than place them in the back and have them eat up valuable cargo space.

-That’s a small price to pay for a minivan that is rated at 82 mpg.
+That is a small price to pay for a minivan that is rated at 82 MPGe

 All-wheel drive is also available on the Pacifica, but only on non-hybrid models.

 The tester arrived as a top-of-the-line Pacifica Hybrid Pinnacle.
 Decked out in probably the most leather I have ever seen in a vehicle (we are talking about three rows of quilted premium leather here), suede headliner, second-row lumbar pillows, a 20-speaker Harmon Kardon sound system and hands-free power sliding doors, the Pinnacle is like road-traveling first-class.
-But as we know, first-class isn’t cheap, with the Pacifica Hybrid Pinnacle carrying a $62,085 price tag.
-Pricing for the Pacifica starts at $38,865.
+But as we know, first-class isn’t cheap, with my Pacifica Hybrid Pinnacle carrying a $61,685 price tag.
+Pricing for the Pacifica starts at $41,095 for the Touring, while the Pacifica Hybrid Select starts at $52,460.

 Finally, I understand the minivan stigma is still strong out there – regardless how good you make it, some people just won’t be caught driving one.
 But no matter how you look at it, there is really no denying that it is the most practical vehicle when it comes time to pack up the family and hit the road.
 Not even a full-size SUV can match the comfort and ease it is to load a minivan.
 And as good as the Chrysler Pacifica is, (and it’s pretty good), the Chrysler Pacifica Hybrid just makes it that much better by saving on fuel costs.
 Maybe that’s why Car and Driver has named the Pacifica to their 10Best Trucks and SUVs list multiple times.